mia-platform/documentation/docs/paas/deployment_tools.md

 Kubernetes offers, by design, two deployment strategies:

-* Recreate &rarr; terminates the pod and, once terminated, scales up the new one;
+* Recreate: terminates the pod and, once terminated, scales up the new one;
-* Rolling Update (the default one) &rarr; the new pod is scaled up and, when ready and healthy, the old one is terminated;
+* Rolling Update (the default one): the new pod is scaled up and, when ready and healthy, the old one is terminated;

 look at the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy) for more information.